jeremyreeder/thesafehouse.info/index.md

 - Meridian, Idaho, USA
 - <jeremy@thesafehouse.info>

-![A mastery of lock-manipulation skills enables me to open many locks and safes relatively quickly through non-invasive methods.
-But when necessary, I use a powerful safe-drilling rig, tungsten-carbide drill bits, and other specialized tools to penetrate drill-resistant barriers.][drill-rig] ![Jeremy Reeder, master safecracker][portrait]
+![A powerful safe-drilling rig, along with tungsten-carbide drill-bits and other specialized tools, enable me to penetrate with precision the drill-resistant barriers in burglary-resistant safes of the highest quality.][drill-rig] ![Jeremy Reeder, master safecracker][portrait] ![A mastery of lock-manipulation skills enables me to open many locks and safes relatively quickly through non-invasive methods.][lock-picks] *Jeremy Reeder, master safecracker*
-*Jeremy Reeder, master safecracker*

 # Does your safe or vault need maintenance?